Lola Kirke

 Lola Kirke (born September 27, 1990) is an American actress, singer, and author.
 She was born in London and raised in New York City.
 Kirke starred in the comedy film Mistress America (2015) and the Amazon Studios television series Mozart in the Jungle (2014–2018).
-She also appeared in the films Gone Girl (2014), Gemini (2017), and Lost Girls (2020), among others.
-Her recent work includes HBO's Winning Time (2022) and the Starz limited series Three Women.
+She also appeared in the films Gone Girl (2014), Gemini (2017), Lost Girls (2020) and Sinners (2025), among others.
 Kirke began her singing career in 2016.
 Simon & Schuster published her debut book, Wild West Village, in 2025.

 Early life and family

-Kirke was born on September 27, 1990, in the Portland Hospital on Great Portland Street in the City of Westminster, London, England.
+Kirke was born on September 27, 1990, at the Portland Hospital in London, England.
 Her father, Simon Kirke, is a musician who was drummer for the rock bands Bad Company and Free, while her mother, Lorraine, is a fashion designer.
 Simon is of English and Scottish descent.
 (Note: The Kirkes are a junior branch of a family of Nottinghamshire landed gentry.
 They are also descended from the Gibson-Craig baronets.)
 Lorraine's father, Jack Dellal, was a British businessman of Iraqi-Jewish descent, and her mother, Zehava Helmer, was an Israeli flight attendant; Kirke has described herself as Jewish.
-Kirke is the youngest of four children, with two sisters, singer Domino Kirke and actress Jemima Kirke, and a brother, Gregory Kirke.
+The youngest of four children, she has two sisters, singer Domino Kirke and actress Jemima Kirke, and a brother, Gregory Kirke.
 Her maternal aunts include filmmakers Jasmine and Gaby Dellal.
 Kirke is a cousin of curator Alexander Dellal, shoe designer Charlotte Olympia Dellal, and model Alice Dellal.
 Model and actress Elisa Sednaoui is her cousin-in-law.

-Before moving to New York City, United States, when Kirke was five years old, the family lived in Barnes in the London Borough of Richmond upon Thames.
-Kirke grew up in the West Village, a neighborhood in the New York borough of Manhattan, where Lorraine founded and owned Geminola, a vintage boutique.
-Kirke graduated from Saint Ann's School in the New York borough of Brooklyn and, in 2012, from Bard College.
-She is a naturalized US citizen.
+The family lived in Barnes, London, before moving to New York City when Kirke was five years old.
+She grew up in West Village, Manhattan, where Lorraine founded and owned Geminola, a vintage boutique.
+Kirke is a naturalized US citizen.
+She graduated from Saint Ann's School and, in 2012, from Bard College.